-Wildlife trade is a multibillion-dollar business, with hundreds of millions of live specimens and commodities being traded every year.
-We are applying novel statistical approaches to evaluate the trade in species, and working with enforcement agencies to assist in combatting and disrupting illicit transnational wildlife crime.
+Wildlife trade is a multibillion-dollar business, with tens of thousands of live species and millions of wildlife commodities being traded every year.
+We are applying novel statistical approaches to evaluate the trade in species, and working with enforcement agencies to assist in combatting and disrupting illicit transnational and domestic wildlife crime.

 Invasive pests and diseases are among the greatest threats to global biodiversity and constitute an unprecedented form of human-induced global change.
 We are working to promote evidence-based solutions to the management of invasive species, and provide new state-of-the-art technological solutions to their surveillance and control.